Virhex/virhex.github.io/_docs/hellbreaker/pickups.md

 Pickups are special objects that trigger when the player touches them.

-The `Pickup` base class is located at `Data/Scripts/Pickup.as`.
+The `Pickup` base class is defined in `Data/Scripts/Pickup.as`.
-Pickups classes that derive from it should be located inside the directory `Data/Scripts/Pickups/`, where you can find the pickup classes that come with the game (health, ammo, weapon, etc).
+Game pickup classes that derive from it are located at `Data/Scripts/Pickups/` (health, ammo, weapon, ...).

 ## Creating new pickups

+##### Existing behavior
-You can create new pickups with different parameters for existing behavior by creating new node objects. for that use the [game editor]({{site.baseurl}}/docs/hellbreaker/game-editor).
+You can create new pickups with different parameters for existing behavior by creating new node objects.
+For that you can use the [game editor]({{site.baseurl}}/docs/hellbreaker/game-editor).
+The node object should have a `RigidBody` component, and a `ScriptInstance` component that uses `Main.as` as the script file, and the class of the pickup you want to use.
+You can look at existing pickup node objects for example, they're located at `Data/Objects/Pickup/`.

+##### New behavior
-If you want to create a pickup with new behavior, you need to create a new script that inherits from the class `Pickup` and implements that behavior.
+If you want to create a pickup with new behavior, you need to create a new pickup class that inherits from the class `Pickup`.

-TODO: Make sure your new script is included

-TODO:
-- when adding a new pickup file it needs to be included into Main.as
+`bool onPickup()` will be called when the player collides with the pickup.
+Override it and specify what will happen.
+Return `true` if picking up was secessful and the pickup should be removed, or `false` so it won't be removed.
+For example `PickupHealth` returns `false` if the player already has full health.

+You need to include your new script files into `Main.as` script module, so the game will know about your classes.